Dual JD/MA in History

 Students also must take at least two School of Law courses in legal history during their second and/or third years of law school from a list approved annually by legal history faculty at the School of Law.

 To complete the eight courses required for the MA in History, students must take two additional courses chosen with the advisor’s approval from graduate courses in history, LAW courses in legal history (drawn from the approved course list), or other graduate courses approved by the student’s advisor.
-If the two additional courses are approved LAW courses, the student receives credit for those courses both at GRS and at the School of Law.
+If the two additional courses are approved LAW courses, the student receives credit for those courses both at the Graduate School or Arts & Sciences (GRS) and at the School of Law.

 Major Research Paper Requirement